MSPPM: Washington, D.C.

 Duration: 2 Years / 4 Semesters (Fall, Spring, Summer Internship, Fall, Spring)

-Since they work nearly full-time hours for the entire year—and because they come in equipped with Heinz analytical skills that are unmatched by other policy schools—our students often find that they are entrusted with higher-level projects and responsibilities than a typical intern.
-Some recent examples:
+Working nearly full-time hours and coming in equipped with Heinz College analytical skills that are unmatched by other policy schools, you will be prepared to tackle big projects—in fact, our students often find that they are entrusted with

 - Performed extensive quantitative analysis of 13,000+ international and domestic criminal law cases currently being pursued by the U.S. federal government